kdonnay/meltt/README.md

 # ===================================================
 ```

-When printed, the `meltt` object offers a brief summary of the output.
 In matching the three car crash datasets, there are 195 total entries (i.e. 71 entries from `crash_data1`, 64 entries from `crash_data2`, and 60 entries from `crash_data3`).
 Of those 195, 140 of them are unique -- that is, no entry from another dataset matched up with them.
 55 entries, however, were found to be duplicates identified within 34 unique matches.

 The `summary()` function offers a more informed summary of the output.
 ```R